 What is Crystallisation?

-If you want to see the effects of crystallisation and are in a hurry, just place some water in the freezer and within a few hours you'll have ice which is crystallised water.
+If you're in a hurry but want to see the effects of crystallisation, place some water in the freezer and within a few hours you'll have ice.
+Ice is crystallised water.